sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Every Frame a Painting](https://www.youtube.com/user/everyframeapainting/videos) : High-quality analysis of films and filmmaking
 - [National Geographic](https://www.youtube.com/user/NationalGeographic/videos) : High volume of high-quality content from all over the world
 - [r/ProgrammerHumor](https://www.reddit.com/r/ProgrammerHumor/) : Subreddit dedicated to exactly what it sounds like
+- [Jays Tech Vault|Top 10 Organs To Sell To Buy A Gaming PC](https://www.youtube.com/watch?v=RwBXa3_T9vU&t=274s) : Do you want to know the quickest ways to get money for a gaming PC?
+In this video I go over the top 10 BEST organs to sell to get money for a really nice gaming PC.
 - [Reddit the front page of the internet](https://www.reddit.com) : Where free time goes to die
 - [Ridddle](https://www.youtube.com/user/VineMontanaTV/videos) : A youtube channel about science, mainly, but not only, the universe and space.
 - [Regex Crossword](https://regexcrossword.com) : A simple crossword game where clues are regex that must be matched.